File: Shelving her career to found her leather goods brand

 We had one of the best craftsmen in the world on hand, but beyond that, leather goods are a sector that has many advantages:

-• An easy to manage stock: stocks do not take up space so there is no need for warehouses or reserves at points of sale.
+• Easy to manage stock: stocks do not take up space, so there is no need for warehouses or reserves at points of sale.

-• This is a product that does not need to be tried: it is therefore easily sold on the internet.
+• It is a product that does not require testing, so it is easily sold on the internet.

 • There is no size.
-Unlike clothing (or worse, shoes), there is only one size per product, thus limiting investments and the risk of making a wrong purchase.
+Unlike clothes (or worse, shoes), there is only one size per product, thus limiting investments and the risks of making mistakes in purchases.

-Unlike clothing, there is no problem of sizing in leather goods.
+Unlike clothing, there are no sizing problems with leather goods.

 Know your product

 Once this “hole” in the market was identified, it allowed us to draw up a list of requirements that Laperruque products had to meet.
-We wanted them:
+We wanted them to:

-• Quality: as amateurs, we wanted our products to be of impeccable quality.
-Beautiful sewing, good finishing, is not necessarily visible to the untrained eye but it allows you to add that je ne sais quoi that will make the product stand out from the crowd.
+• Quality: As amateurs, we wanted our products to be of impeccable quality.
+Beautiful stitching, good finishing, it is not necessarily visible to the untrained eye but it allows us to bring that je ne sais quoi that will make the product stand out from the crowd.

-• Simple and functional: our experiences are complementary, but none of us has studied or worked as a stylist or designer.
-We believe that it is a real profession and that it cannot be improvised, so we did not want to take strong stylistic biases on our products.
-We wanted to let the quality do the talking.
-As Le Corbusier said, “decoration often serves to distract attention from poor quality” .
+• Simple and functional: our experiences are complementary, but none of us have studied or worked as a stylist or designer.
+We believe that it is a real profession and that it cannot be improvised, so we did not want to take strong stylistic positions on our products.
+We wanted to let quality speak.
+As Le Corbusier said, "decoration often serves to divert attention from poor quality" .
 Simplicity was also a way for us to address a wide audience without being divisive.

 • At the right price: we wanted products that remained accessible in terms of price.
-We wanted an affordable product that could appeal to as many people as possible, both for amateurs and purists.
+We wanted an affordable product, which could speak to the greatest number of people, both for amateurs and purists.

-• Discreet branding: we don't think our clients should be walking billboards.
-We don't pay them for that.
-As customers, we shy away from anything with a logo that is too visible so we didn't want any on our products.
+• Discreet branding: We don't believe our customers should be walking billboards.
+We don't pay them to do that.
+As customers, we shy away from anything with a logo that's too visible, so we didn't want one on our products.

-• Durable: in general, card holders and wallets are kept for many years, and are used every day.
+• Durable: Card holders and wallets are typically kept for many years, and are used every day.
 Our products therefore had to age well and, like Japanese jeans, become more and more beautiful over time.

 Our A5 notebook cover.
 No trace of logo.